brandon-m-wang/cs198-75/src/web-hw/hw8.md

       is named <mark><code>hw8.postman_collection.json</code></mark>.
 This will
       give you access to all the different HTTP requests you should test.
-Play around with the tool with the correct parameters, and ensure that they all work properly before moving on.
+Play around with the tool with the correct parameters, and ensure that they all work properly with the intended behavior in your MongoDB documents before moving on.
   - type: phs
     partheader: "Part 10: Frontend Dependencies and Environment Set-up"
   - type: ps